Micronutrients

 Approx. 12% elemental magnesium

-Which magnesium is “best” cannot be given a blanket answer.
-More to the point, any “perfect magnesium” depends on a person’s individual needs.
-For example, the particularly well-tolerated magnesium bisglycinate is ideal for people with a sensitive digestion, while magnesium citrate provides good magnesium even with little stomach acid.
-For athletes, on the other hand, it may be beneficial to absorb magnesium together with its physiological partner potassium.
+There is no general answer to the question of which magnesium is ‘the best’.
+Rather, the ‘perfect magnesium’ depends on the individual needs of each person.
+For example, the particularly well-tolerated magnesium bisglycinate is ideal for people with sensitive digestion, while magnesium citrate provides a good supply of magnesium even with low stomach acid.
+For athletes, on the other hand, it can be beneficial to take magnesium together with its physiological partner potassium.

 If you are looking for a different product – discover the diversity of our range: